-Figure 12-6 Data collection configuration removal process
+Figure 13-6 Data collection configuration removal process

-Table 12-4 Description of the data collection configuration removal process
+Table 13-4 Description of the data collection configuration removal process

 No. Step Description 1 Deleting a collection channel On the Collection Channels page, stop and delete the Logstash pipeline configuration.
 Note: All collection channels on related nodes must be stopped and deleted first.
 2 (Optional) Deleting a parser If a parser is configured, delete it on the Parsers tab.
 3 (Optional) Deleting a data connection If a data connection is added, delete the source and destination connectors on the Connections tab.
 4 Removing a component Delete the collection engine Logstash installed on the node and remove the component.

-5 Deregistering a node Remove the component controller to complete node deregistration.
+No. Step Description 5 Deregistering a node Remove the component controller to complete node deregistration.
 Note: Deregistering a node does not delete the ECS and endpoint resources.
 If the data collection function is no longer used, you need to manually release the resources.
+For details, see How Do I Release an ECS or VPC Endpoint? and Deleting a VPC Endpoint.

-12.2.2 Adding a Node
+13.2.2 Adding a Node